Welcome to NoodleSync

 A second brain is an external system that captures, organises, and connects everything you know -- so your actual brain stays free for thinking, not remembering.
 NoodleSync builds yours, designed from the ground up for Claude.

-It draws on established personal knowledge management thinking -- including Tiago Forte's PARA framework and CODE workflow -- but adapts them to take full advantage of what modern AI actually makes possible: not just filing and retrieval, but active processing, synthesis, and real-world action.
+It draws on established personal knowledge management thinking, including Tiago Forte's PARA framework and CODE workflow, but adapts them to take full advantage of what modern AI actually makes possible: not just filing and retrieval, but active processing, synthesis, and real-world action.
 The result is a system that doesn't just hold your knowledge.
-It works with it.
+It actually works with it.

 Click above to enlarge ↓ Download PDF

-This system builds on the work of Tiago Forte (PARA & CODE), was inspired by @defileo's post on X, and Maggie Appleton's visual notes of Tiago's course are worth your time.
+On the shoulders of giants: This system builds on the work of Tiago Forte (PARA & CODE) and was inspired by @defileo's post on X. Maggie Appleton's visual notes of Tiago's course were essential (and amazing).

 Name Your Noodle